cydran/cydran/md_docs/general_overview.md

 ## <a id="concept-tags">[Cydran HTML Tags](#concept-markup)</a>
 There is only one (1) markup/html tag that Cyran has any particular interest in aside from normal DOM operations of the browser.

 * ``<script>``<a href="https://www.w3.org/TR/html52/semantics-scripting.html#element-attrdef-script-type" target="_new">"...allow(s) authors to add interactivity to their documents" with a special emphasis on the``type``</a>attribute to indicate the provenance and purpose of the specified functionality.
 The specific attribute value understood and used by Cydran is``cydran/region``.
 Setting the``type``attribute to a specific value other than known and registered mime-types "means that the script is a data block, which is not processed.
 None of the script attributes (except type itself) have any effect on data blocks".

-		<script type="cydran/region" ...></script>
+		<script pfx:type="cydran/region" ...></script>

 	While data block attributes are stated as 'ignored' by the standard, additonal meaningful atttributes on the``<script>``tag with a``cydran/region``type have significance for Cydran:

-	* name - indicates a declared and known mutable/changable region of the DOM within the scope and control of the Cydran framework
+	* ``pfx:name``- indicates a declared and known mutable/changable region of the DOM within the scope and control of the Cydran framework
-	* component - key value of a registered Cydran component to be injected as the functional representation of the visual representation of the model
+	* ``pfx:component``- key value of a registered Cydran component to be injected as the functional representation of the visual representation of the model
-	* value - model value reference assigned for use in the declared region/component space for consumption by the component
+	* ``pfx:value``- model value reference assigned for use in the declared region/component space for consumption by the component
+	* ``pfx:module``- module to which the region is part of

-	The``name``or``component``attribute are requred but are NOT mutually exclusive in their use.
-The``value``attribute is optional but may be needed for proper data binding within the Cydran context.
+	The``pfx:name``or``pfx:component``attribute are requred but are NOT mutually exclusive in their use.
+The``pfx:value``attribute is optional but may be needed for proper data binding within the Cydran context.
+If not supplied, the``pfx:module``is implied to be the default module.

 * ``<template>``<a href="https://www.w3.org/TR/html52/semantics-scripting.html#the-template-element" target="_new">"...used to declare fragments of HTML that can be cloned and inserted in the document by script."</a> Utilization within Cydran is to provide for visual representation of a Cydran component within two specific scenarios.
 	* Isolated template for use in a named component